Pikku-a/Emote/README.md

 make flatpak
 ```

-Run Emote with flatpak (can also be done from the desktop entry):
+Run Hymio with flatpak (can also be done from the desktop entry):

 ```bash
 flatpak run com.tomjwatson.Emote